radiantlogic-v8/documentation-new/documentation/cfs/amazonaws.md

 -   Click Next Step on the Verify Role Trust screen.
 -   The next step is to set up the actual permissions users in this role will have.
 You will need to select the policy that is appropriate for your users and company.
 Click Select next to your choice, and then on the next page choose Next Step.
 -   Click Create Role.
--   In the Roles section, click on the role you just created.
+-   In the Roles section, click the role you just created.
 -   You should see your identity provider as a trusted entity at the bottom of your role summary.
 -   In the summary details, copy the Role ARN value (you will combine this value with the identity provider ARN and use it in the AWS application configuration in the CFS Tenant Admin Dashboard).